josephrubin/jongleur/README.md

 Following what I curently consider to be best practice, if you want to have {`prod`, `stage`, `qa`, etc.} environments, you should deploy the identical stack to separate accounts.
 It should be simple enough to set up a couple different deployment commands to choose the appropriate account, but that hasn't been done since this app has no active user-base yet!
-But soon...
+But soon!